robu/design2023/content/analysis/01_colors.md

 # Analysis of web sites' choice of colors

 In this report, I will analyze the choice of colors on three different web sites.

-_TODO: Skriv en eller två rader om vad uppgiften handlar om._
+I will use a tool to extract the colors used and compare their usage.

 ## Selection